l-stend/e3248030-fc66-43aa-8af2-5993f9793821/README.md

   `-open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security`

-  ...I never tried this though :)
+  ...I never tried with a Mac though :)

 To use the app in local mode, meaning taking data from the .json file, just open the browser normally and leave the `<LocalProductView/>` component uncommented in the `App.tsx` file